nhuray/dropwizard-spring/README.md

 Usage
 ------------

-The Dropwizard/Spring integration allow to automatically initialize Dropwizard Environment through a Spring application context including health checks, resources, providers, tasks and managed.
+The Dropwizard/Spring integration allow to automatically initialize Dropwizard environment through a Spring application context including health checks, resources, providers, tasks and managed.

 To use Dropwizard/Spring you just have to add a ```SpringBundle``` and create your Spring application context.